roys/python-hdl-networklogger/README.md

 By default it will listen for UDP packages on *all available network interfaces on port 6000* and log the traffic to disk.

 ### Configuring the script
-To configure the script you create a new file called `hdlconfig.py`.
-There's an example config file called `hdlconfig-example.py` you should use as basis for your config.
+If you want to or need to configure the script you just create a new file called `hdlconfig.py`.
+There's an example config file called `hdlconfig-example.py` you should use as basis for your config. **Please note that at this point the e-mail stuff is not in use.**

 ### Logging
 The data from the HDL system is logged into a file (that will be created) called `network.log`.
 If the script is running continuously the files will be *rotated* at midnight.
 By default files will be kept for a week.
 Make sure you have enough disk space for this.